-Short Term Commissioning Position Medium Term Commission Position Longer Term Commissioning (by 2013) (by 2016) (>2016) No change 1FE enlargement of Ebbsfleet Academy.
+Short Term Commissioning Position (by 2013) Medium Term Commission Position (by 2016) Longer Term Commissioning (>2016) No change 1FE enlargement of Ebbsfleet Academy.
 Continue development of the new Ebbsfleet Valley school.
 No other A secondary school with 8 forms of entry will need to be commissioned on the Ebbsfleet Valley development.
 (Initially 4FE expanding to 8FE.) requirement is expected to be necessary.
 We will consider commissioning 3 or 4 forms of entry additional provision, over and above the 8FE being provided on the Ebbsfleet Valley development.